Antoine Chevalier

 Antoine runs his tiny 2.5-hectare winery with his partner, Aurore.
 Before returning to his family’s estate in 2014, he traveled the world for several years and worked in several other viticultural regions including Burgundy, Languedoc, Ardeche, Germany, Spain, Portugal, and South Africa.
 In his travels, he was exposed to the values and virtues of natural farming, and upon his return, set about to evolve the family farm in a more natural direction.
 Starting in 2017, they began converting their vineyards to earn official certification for their careful work.

-The Chevalier range are all single-vineyard, single vintage and 100% Chardonnay, The first parcellaire cuvée known as Carkonnia, which is the Gallic name of his village, comes from a south-facing, hillside Chardonnay parcel named Le Jardin le Meunier planted in 1973.
-And the second, Tecta Silva, a name related to the history of chalk quarries in the area, from a parcel called Les Renardes, is a southeast facing vineyard planted in 2000 and located in the neighboring village of Couvrot.
+The Chevalier range are all single-vineyard, single vintage, and 100% Chardonnay, The first parcellaire cuvée known as Carkonnia, which is the Gallic name of his village, comes from a south-facing, hillside Chardonnay parcel named Le Jardin le Meunier planted in 1973.
+The second, Tecta Silva, a name related to the history of chalk quarries in the area, from a parcel called Les Renardes, is a southeast-facing vineyard planted in 2000 and located in the neighboring village of Couvrot.
 Here the chalk is crumbling and almost gravelly and imparts a heightened sensation of minerality at its core.
 Starting in the tiny vintage of 2021, he is also producing a Coteaux Champenois from a few rows in the plot called Les Crochots, which was planted in 1973.
 It is aged for 18-24 months in barrel before release and is limited to a few hundred bottles only.

 It has been said that we are in the Golden Age for Champagne, and we couldn’t agree more!
 The explosion of amazing, tiny producers in recent years sprinkled throughout the many villages and sub-regions of Champagne is unprecedented.
 And just as the now-famous Ulysse Collin put the remote Cote de Sézanne and Val du Petit Morin on the map with his riveting array of Champagnes, it is clear that Antoine Chevalier will let the world know about the potential for amazing Chardonnay-based Champagnes from the Coteaux Vitryats!
 For now, we just have to wait slowly for his tiny production to increase.
 But we are happy to get the few bottles we can!